semmi88/semmi88.github.io/book_reviews/manager_path.md

 - trying to control outcome to meet your standards
 - stripping talented/creative people of autonomy - decreases motivation

+**The true failure of a manager is when the team is - HIDING INFORMATION**
-Hiding information - real FAILURE of manager/team Getting stuck or Making mistakes - just an opportunities for learning
+- getting stuck or making mistakes - is just an opportunities for learning

 Holding managers accountable:
 - unstable product roadmap